-I’ve already shared my recipe for the Best Ever Carrot Cake and cupcakes, which is the recipe I make for clients and also the very same one I made for my hubs’ Grooms Cake.
+I’ve already shared my recipe for the Best Ever Carrot Cake and carrot cake cupcakes, which is the recipe I make for clients and also the very same one I made for my hubs’ Grooms Cake.
 But sometimes you are short on time and/or patience (Who, me?) and you don’t feel like breaking out the mixer to make a whole egg foam extravaganza.

 Time for the One Bowl Carrot Cake to make its grand entrance!
 You can make it all in one bowl, or not, baker’s choice.

 I did whisk my dry ingredients separately because you can take the pastry chef out of the professional kitchen but you cannot force her to whisk everything together willy-nilly.
 You cannot.
-Also, not advisable to try.

 If you’ve been following along on the CLF journey these past years and years, you’ll remember that I have a real soft spot for carrot cake.
 It is my husband’s favorite type of one bowl cake (and he’s my favorite human).
-AND those carrot cake cupcakes linked above were the very first recipe I shared from culinary school! #nobigdeal

-- In a bowl whisk together flour, baking powder, cinnamon and salt.
+In a bowl whisk together flour, baking powder, cinnamon and salt.
 Set aside.

-- In a large bowl whisk eggs until smooth.
+In a large bowl whisk eggs until smooth.
 Slowly whisk in the oil to emulsify.
 They should be pale and voluminous.

-- Fold in carrots, walnuts and raisins.
+Fold in carrots, walnuts and raisins.

-- Divide between the prepared cake pans and bake in preheated oven 15-20 minutes or until a cake tester comes out with only a few clinging crumbs.
+Divide between the prepared cake pans and bake in preheated oven 15-20 minutes or until a cake tester comes out with only a few clinging crumbs.

-- Allow to cool in pans 10 minutes then turn out onto a cooling rack to cool completely.
+Allow to cool in pans 10 minutes then turn out onto a cooling rack to cool completely.

-- Once cool, layer with buttercream of choice!
+Once cake is cool, layer with buttercream!

-- For easiest slicing, chill before serving.
+For easiest slicing, chill before serving.
 This cake is DELIGHTFUL at room temperature though.